GermanAizek/crucial-MX500-linux/README.md

 # Crucial MX500 Firmwares
-Repository will only affect Linux installation
+Repository will only affect Linux installation.
+Please note that firmware is suitable for all form factors.

 ## Difference versions